flagbird/read-composer-json/README.md

         composer_file: "path/to/composer.json"
 ```

-## debugging
+## Debugging

-You don't know how the key wanted looks like?
+You don't know how the wanted key looks like?
 Enable debugging and all composer env-variables will be printed during
 a running workflow.

 ``` yaml